Master of Science in Imaging Sciences

 This course will provide students with an introduction to basic principles and techniques used in Imaging Sciences Professional education.
 This course will provide students with the knowledge needed by health professionals who interact with other health professionals and/or patients in educational settings including professional development, higher education, patient education, or community education.
 Case studies will be presented.
 Topics include medical imaging professional role in education, patient education, in-service education, course design, curriculum development and models, objectives and goals, lesson plan development, learning activities, use of media, teaching methods, development of presentations, testing, and evaluation.

-This course applies to CT (Phase 2).
+Supervised clinical experience in the CT (Phase 2).
 This clinical course will allow the student to achieve final competencies in CT.
 Students gain hands-on experience with different types of CT imaging scanners and procedures.
 Students are expected to master the techniques for each category of CT procedures and will be required to demonstrate competency for a range of routine procedures.
 Supervised clinical experience in CT (Phase 2).
-Prerequisites: MSIS 5012.
+Prerequisites: MSIS 5014.

 MSIS 6004.
 CT Registry Review II.
 2 Credit Hours.